Cody-Learner/arch-inst/README.md

 # Arch install script

-The inst script is an Arch install script written in bash.
+The inst script is my Arch install script written in bash.
 It installs Arch base + base-devel with an xfce DE.
 It's designed primairly as a template needing edited before use.
 I'd like to think of it as somewhat of a balance between being minimal but also thorough enough to be a reasonable time saver, while making things easy for the user. <br>

 Tested in vbox and a work in process.<br>